James Dearden

 James Dearden (born 14 September 1949) is a British screenwriter and film director, the son of actress Melissa Stribling and director Basil Dearden.
-He directed nine films between 1977 and 2018.
+He directed eight films between 1977 and 2018.
 His film Pascali's Island was entered into the 1988 Cannes Film Festival.

 For writing the screenplay for Fatal Attraction (1987), Dearden received a nomination for the Academy Award for Best Adapted Screenplay.

 Dearden is married to British actress Annabel Brooks.